TD-Community/TDVersionExplorer/README.md

 ### 2. Converting TD Files

 TDVersionExplorer also supports converting source files between TD versions, whether upgrading to newer versions or backporting to older ones.
-Only TD source files with outline formats of TEXT, INDENTED TEXT, or NORMAL (x86 only) are eligible for conversion.
+Only TD source files with outline formats TEXT, INDENTED TEXT, or NORMAL (x86 only) are eligible for conversion.

 #### Conversion Key Features